What are your mobility needs?

-Grab bars can also help provide stability next to the toilet, when adjusting clothing or for the transfer on and off the seat.
+Grab bars can also help provide stability next to the toilet, when adjusting clothing, or for the transfer on and off the seat.
 For some people, a rail next to the hand basin will also provide extra support if their balance is poor when standing.
-Our article on bathroom safety offers more guidance on adaptations that can be made to make it easier and safer to move around your bathroom.
+Our article on bathroom safety offers more guidance on how to make it easier and safer to move around your bathroom.

 Health and safety recommendations are that metal rails in the bathroom should be earth bonded for protection against electrical incidents.